Study shows regular exercise is linked to reduced insomnia - ExBulletin

 And it varies from person to person, she said, with some people seeing great results, some people having moderate results, and others seeing no improvement at all.

-cognitive behavioral therapy That's because insomnia is the most effective tool for treating insomnia, so people with more severe sleep problems might also want to seek it out, Parti added.
+Cognitive behavioral therapy for insomnia is the most effective tool for treating insomnia, so people with more severe sleep problems may also want to seek it, Parthi added. .

 You don't have to start running marathons to reap the benefits.
 You just have to start, experts say.

-“Even moderate-intensity exercise, such as walking or yoga, can have a significant positive effect on sleep,” says Björnsdottir.
+“Even moderate-intensity exercise, Walking or yogawhich can have a significant positive effect on sleep,” Björnsdottir said.

 Parti has seen with his patients that while there are always obstacles to becoming more active, there is some help.